botpress/botpress/docs/getting_started/trivia_flows.md

 state.count >= 3
 ```

-You can simply change it from the UI and it should work.
+You can simply change `3` by `5` from the UI, then hit the "Save" icon at the top to persist the changes.

 ![Updating a transition from the UI][node_transition]

+The recommended way to create and edit the flows is via the graphical interface.
+It is usually much quicker, faster and less error-prone.

-Now, since we're technical folks and love code (right?) let's see how to do that in code instead.
+But for the sake of completeness of this tutorial and since we're technical folks and love code (right?) let's see how to do that in code instead.
 Open up the `src/flows/main.flow.json` and locate the "*next*" node.
 Let's update the code as follow:

 ```diff
 {